In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece accordingly.

 These are the following applications of the milling machine:

-- The milling machine is used to making gears.
+- This machines used to making gears.

 - Usually used to a machined flat surface but can also produce irregular surfaces.